casper-astro/mlib_devel/docs/src/Running-the-Toolflow.md

 9) **Matlab/Python method:** Using the terminal, paste the “python exec_flow.py….” command that was cut earlier from Matlab, in the terminal:
 `python exec_flow.py -m … --middleware --backend --software`.
 This command will execute the middleware, which calls the yellow block constructors, creates the top.v file and generates the yaml file, which contains all the parameters needed for the backend to compile.
 The backend reads the yaml file and builds a list of sources, constraints, generates the constraints file and the tcl file.
-This tcl file is used by Vivado or ISE to compile the top.v file and all other relevant source files.
+This tcl file is used by Vivado to compile the top.v file and all other relevant source files.
 This generates a bit and binary file, which is used to configure the FPGA.
 The software reads the binary file and generates a bof and fpg file.
 The arguments passed to exec_flow.py will be explained in more detail below when dealing with the Python method.

 10) **Matlab/Python method:** Using the terminal, wait until the design has finished compiling.
 Vivado compiles should indicate that there are no timing violations.
 Check the slack times for the setup and hold reports.
 They should not be negative.
 If they are then your design is not meeting timing and some changes will need to be made to your design.